Our Services

 If you experience any serious symptoms—such as severe abdominal pain, persistent vomiting, high fevers or signs of dehydration—seek medical attention promptly.

 Not sure whether your symptoms warrant a doctor visit?
-Use this free Medically approved LLM Symptom Checker Chat Bot for an initial assessment and guidance on your next steps.
+Take Ubie's free AI-powered symptom assessment for a personalized health report that can help you decide on your next steps.

 Remember: this information is for educational purposes and does not replace personalized medical advice.
 Always consult your physician before making major changes—especially if you have diabetes or other chronic conditions.
 Your healthcare team can help you build a safe, effective plan to leverage your gut's power in maintaining healthy blood sugar levels.